Open-Email/MailHTTPS-Protocol/README.md

 This modernized address format, already widely used today, has stood the test of time and is officially adopted by Mail/HTTPS.

-Mail/HTTPS, like HTTP(S), focuses only on message transfers - delivering messages directly to the user’s device.
+Mail/HTTPS, like HTTP(S), focuses only on message transfers - delivering messages directly to the user's device.
 If users wish to sync messages to an online archive, they can do so via their local email client, using any compatible service they prefer.

 ```
 addr-spec         = local-part "@" hostname